 Yoga for Posture Improvement: Hyperkyphosis Carries Similar Risks as Osteoporosis, Research Finds

 We all know that poor posture isn't flattering.
 However, in reality, posture affects our health and well-being in numerous ways.
-And one particular posture problem, has significant impact on our longterm health and wellbeing, and medical science is just starting to catch on to this fact.
+And one particular posture problem has a significant impact on our longterm health and wellbeing, and medical science is just starting to catch on to this fact.

-Here is the one of the posture problems you rarely hear about, but which is well worth paying attention to:
+Here is the one posture problem you rarely hear about, but which is well worth paying attention to:

 We are talking about forward head posture and it’s more advanced relative, hyperkyphosis.
 You may have heard of the new concept of ‘text neck’– which is essentially forward head posture, where our head is forward of the center.
 In its more advanced stages, forward head posture may develop into hyperkyphosis.